NanoComp/meep/doc/docs/Scheme_User_Interface.md

 **`thickness` [`number`]**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-The spatial thickness of the PML layer (which extends from the boundary towards the *inside* of the computational cell).
+The spatial thickness of the PML layer which extends from the boundary towards the *inside* of the computational cell.
 The thinner it is, the more numerical reflections become a problem.
 No default value.

 **`direction` [`direction` constant ]**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;